Raimondi/vim-relab/README.md

-# RELab: A Playground for Vim Regular Expressions
+# RELab: a playground for Vim regular expressions

 Vim's regular expressions (regexp) can be a bit different from what people is used to nowadays, RELab provides some tools to help with understanding how